caberger/webpack-demo/frontend/www/readme.md

 for a visualization of rxjs also see [RxMarbles](https://rxmarbles.com/)

 [^learning]: In parts this technology stack builds one on the other.
 For learning I recommend to study the things from the bottom up.
 As a precondition a good understanding of linux and javascript and a development environment is required.

+## Note about the document base url

+When deploying to a subfolder of the www root folder you need a *base href=".."* tag so that all links load from the correct location.
+This is inserted by a script in [index.html](index.html).